-The first step is to put in place a sales process that is repeatable, scalable and measurable.
+The first step is to put in place a sales process that is repeatable, scalable, and measurable.
 A well-defined and executed sales process increases accountability across sales reps, decreases loss of sales opportunities, and increases revenue generation.
-This is an example of a basic sales process.
+The following is an example of a basic sales process.

-- Lead Generation: This is where inbound and/or outbound sales and marketing strategies (more about this below) are used to collect information about potential customers (i.e. leads).
-Some information you might collect includes: name, email address, phone number, job title, company name, etc.
+1. Lead Generation: This is where inbound and/or outbound sales and marketing strategies (more about this below) are used to collect information about potential customers (i.e. leads).
+Some information you might collect includes: name, email address, phone number, job title, and company name.

-- Lead Qualification: This is where leads collected in step 1 are reviewed to see if they are a fit for the target customer profile.
+2. Lead Qualification: This is where leads collected in step 1 are reviewed to see if they align with the target customer profile.
 This step also evaluates leads' readiness, willingness, and ability to make (or influence) a buying decision.

-- Need Assessment: Here sales reps or advisors identify the needs of the customer and match those needs to a product or service offered by the company.
+3. Need Assessment: Here, sales reps or advisors identify the needs of the customer and match those needs to a product or service offered by the company.

-- Proposal & Negotiation: In this stage, a formal customer proposal is presented and negotiated, if required.
+4. Proposal & Negotiation: In this stage, a formal customer proposal is presented and negotiated, if necessary.

-- Close & Deliver: In this final step the deal is closed and the service delivered as previously negotiated.
+5. Close & Deliver: In this final step, the deal is closed, and the service delivered as negotiated.

-For a business to grow in revenues consistently it must have a sales and/or marketing strategy in place that generates a steady flow of leads.
+For a business to see consistent revenue growth, it must have a sales and/or marketing strategy in place that generates a steady flow of leads.
 Some examples of sales and marketing strategies you could try include:

 Inbound Lead Generation

-Logistic companies can implement inbound marketing for lead generation through: Content Marketing, Search Engine Optimization, and Social Media.
+Logistic companies can implement inbound marketing for lead generation through: content marketing, search engine optimization (SEO), and social media.

-• Content Marketing is the strategy of producing relevant and valuable content (i.e. blogs, ebooks, videos, etc.) that attracts a clearly-defined target audience to the company website.
+Content Marketing: The strategy of producing relevant and valuable content (e.g. blogs, ebooks, videos, etc.) that attracts a clearly-defined target audience to the company website.
 The key here is “valuable and relevant content."

-• Search Engine Optimization is a method of structuring content on your website to increase rank for specific keywords in organic search results.
-This will ensure your website shows in the results when potential customers search for words relevant to your business like Freight Forwarding Services or 3PL.
+Search Engine Optimization: A method of structuring content on your website to increase search engine ranking for specific search terms in organic search results.
+This will ensure your website’s visibility in the results when potential customers search for words relevant to your business, such as “freight forwarding services” or “3PL”.

-- • Social Media Marketing is the process of gaining website traffic through social networks by promoting valuable content, information, and offers while encouraging readers to share it with others.
+Social Media Marketing: The technique of gaining website traffic through social networks by promoting valuable content, information, and offers while encouraging readers to share it with others.

 Outbound Lead Generation

-In contrast with inbound, outbound lead generation is about reaching out to the customer without the customer having expressed interest in the company and its services.
+In contrast with inbound, outbound lead generation is about reaching out to customers who have not yet expressed interest in the company and its services.

-• Cold Calling is a widely used approach of making unsolicited calls to qualified leads to sell services or set sales appointments.
+Cold Calling: This is a widely used approach of making unsolicited calls to qualified leads to sell services or set sales appointments.

-• Direct Sales is another traditional approach where a sales rep visits the potential customer in person and briefly presents the company to a decision maker or an influencer.
+Direct Sales: Another traditional approach in which a sales rep visits the potential customer in person and briefly presents the company to a decision maker or an influencer.

-• Events are a strategy used in B2B (business-to-business) companies to capture leads and generate sales.
-For the most part, events are used by companies to present, display, and educate prospects about the company’s services.
+Events: A strategy used in business-to-business (B2B) companies to capture leads and generate sales.
+For the most part, companies use events to present, display, and educate prospects about the company’s services.

-Implementing at least one of these strategies will boost logistics sales and spur revenue growth, but a combination of both will put the business in high gear.
+Implementing at least one of these strategies will boost logistics sales and spur revenue growth, but a combination of both will kick business into high gear.
 Below is an example of a combined inbound/outbound marketing process.

-Now that we have covered strategies to consistently generate sales leads, the next challenge is to convert the maximum number of leads into customers.
-Here are three approaches to increase leads conversion rates.
+Now that we have covered strategies for consistent sales lead generation, the next challenge is to convert the maximum number of leads into customers.
+Here are three approaches to increase lead conversion rates.

-As part of this process the company needs to identify who their desired customers are using demographic information like:
+As part of this process, the company needs to identify who their target customers are using demographic information such as:

 • Industry Type